top of page

 Let’s be honest: no one wants to deal with maintenance while cruising the Med.
 But limescale doesn’t wait.
 It chips away at performance and profits.

-• Skyrocketing Maintenance: More parts, more service calls, more money.
+• Skyrocketing Maintenance: More parts, endless service calls, and escalating costs.

-• Unplanned Downtime: Trips disrupted, guests unhappy, crew frustrated.
+• Unplanned Downtime: Trips are disrupted, guests are unhappy, and crew become frustrated.

 • Not-So-Fresh Water: Even if it’s safe to drink, does it taste like it?